 General Information about the Annual Jury Process

-Basic Timeline:The TFAA Annual Jury process takes place every spring and lasts 4 days.
+This years TFAA Annual Jury process will be conducted in two phases.
+Phase I will be an online application process and Phase II be will for successful applicants and it takes place every spring and lasts 4 days.
 Applicants and interested persons are encouraged to check this web page for updates such as jury dates, application downloads, and other important information.

 How do I become a Torpedo Factory artist?

 Artists must go through the annual jury process and orientation session to become a member of the Torpedo Factory Artists’ Association (TFAA).
 All artists working in fine arts and fine crafts are eligible.
-Fine crafts include such work as ceramics, textiles, jewelry, all kinds of sculpture, glass, film, video, and more.
+Fine crafts include such work as ceramics, textiles, jewelry, all kinds of sculpture, glass, photography, video, and more.
 Upon selection, the applicant becomes a TFAA Associate Artist.
-To learn more about the Torpedo Factory Artists’ Association, visit their dedicated website at www.torpedofactoryartists.com.

 What are the benefits of Associate membership?